-Q: Are hotels in Cancun and the Mayan Riviera open right now?A: Yes, most hotels are open and have been open since June 2020.
-All of them are following over 150 strict health protocols to provide you with a safe and relaxing environment.
+Q: Are hotels in Cancun and the Mayan Riviera open right now?A: Yes, all area hotels are open and have been operating as normal since June 2020, following over 150 strict health protocols to provide you with a safe and relaxing environment.

-Q: Are villas and vacation rentals in open in Cancun?A: Villas, Air B&B, vacation rentals, bed and breakfasts are operating under the same protocols as hotels.
-The certified ones already began operating since June 8th, and the rest, are already opened.
+Q: Are villas and vacation rentals in open in Cancun?A: Villas, Air B&B, vacation rentals, and bed and breakfasts are operating normally under the same protocols as hotels.

 Q: Will all the facilities at my hotel be available like normal?
 Will the bars and restaurants and spa be open?A: Generally, yes.
 Most services and facilities will be available at all hotels.
 Make sure to check with your chosen hotel to be sure.
 Expanded health protocols will be in place for the safety and health of both you and the hotel employees, but you will be able to enjoy your hotel in the way you would expect.

 Q: Will all your tours and activities be running when I arrive?A: Yes.
-Most tours and activities are already running including theme parks, watersports, adventure tours, and many more.
-Some others are planning to reopen in the beginning of September.
-However due to reduced volume, we strongly recommend to book well in advance of your tour date because if there are already bookings, then we can know there will be enough people to run that tour.
+All our tours and activities are open and running as normal, including theme parks, watersports, adventure tours, and many more.
+However, we strongly recommend to book well in advance of your tour date to make sure the adventure you want isn't sold out before you book.